 5. Please, please, please, don't describe the love interest as good-looking/handsome/sexy/wonderful/hot or any other synonym of those.

-6. Life is not a Disney princess movie.
+6. Life is not usually a Disney princess movie.

 Aladdin: Jasmine originally falls for Aladdin when he pretends to be a prince and takes her on a magic carpet ride.
 After the "Whole New World" song, they're cuddling and holding hands.
 Again, if you don't see what's wrong with this, I will slap you with a wet fish.